-Trump's Choice For New Ethics Chief Wins Praise: 'Somebody Who Plays It By The Book'
+Trump's Choice For Ethics Chief Wins Praise As 'Somebody Who Plays It By The Book'

 Rounds "is somebody who plays it by the book," said Richard Painter, the former White House ethics counsel to President George W. Bush.
 He hired Rounds as a deputy counsel.
 "He insists that the rules be enforced, and interpreted very strictly."

-Painter added: "I did not know whether he was a Democrat or a Republican or an independent, when I was there at the White House, He didn't consider it relevant, what his party affiliation was, and neither did I."
+Painter added: "I did not know whether he was a Democrat or a Republican or an independent, when I was there at the White House.
+He didn't consider it relevant, what his party affiliation was, and neither did I."

 Rounds, if confirmed, will take charge of an agency under considerable pressure.
 With about 70 employees, OGE spent much of 2017 locked in conflict with the incoming Trump administration.